bizkut/ForgeHook/README.md

   A talented creator in the Linux virtualization scene.
   Many of your adaptations and ideas inspired my own.
   Even though my main focus is on PVE, your work has broadened what’s possible and brought valuable variety to this space.

 ---

+## 🏘️ Contributors & Ideas

+- **t4bby**
+  Suggested using **dmidecode** to fetch CPU values directly, reducing complexity.
+  Also introduced the idea of adding an **enable/disable option for custom ACPI tables** in args,
+  which makes the codebase more flexible and user-friendly.

+---